-Live Action Role Playing (LARP)- Collaborative Unit -
+Live Action Role Playing (LARP)- Social Things -

 Live action role playing is in every way similar to board games, table-top role playing or even video games, except, players physically act out their character’s adventure.
 LARPs demand high physical involvement as the fictional world merges with the real environment.
 A game can last up to a few days during which the players are not allowed to break character.
 All in all, LARPs involve creating a character, dressing up, utilizing your skills and being extremely social as they can include up to hundreds of people.
 LARPs are deeply rooted in childhood make-believe games and costume parties but can also be linked to Commedia dell’arte, improvisational theatre, psychodrama, military simulations, and historical re-enactment groups.